-Study permit fee applies only to the Non-Pacific Islands Region (USA, UK, Europe etc, inclusive of PNG, French Polynesia, New Zealand, New Caledonia, Wallis and Futuna and Australia).
-The cost of this study permit is \$493.00 this is for the duration of study but subject to change by Fiji Immigration.
-The dependent fees for Pacific Islands Region is \$210.
-This has to be paid when you arrive so that College will work on you study permit.
+The study permit fee applies only to the Non-Pacific Islands Region (USA, UK, Europe, etc, inclusive of PNG, French Polynesia, New Zealand, New Caledonia, Wallis and Futuna, and Australia).
+The cost of the Fiji Study Permit is \$482.00.
+Apart from your Fiji Study permit, married students will have to apply for a Co-Extensive permit for their family members.